The Story of Gentle Giant’s Masterpiece, ‘Octopus’

-In progressive rock's dusty ol' 1970s yearbook, bands like Yes and Genesis were Most Likely To Succeed.
+In progressive rock's dusty ol' 1970s yearbook, bands like Yes and Genesis were Most Likely to Succeed.
 Gentle Giant, on the other hand, were the brilliant and slightly awkward Class Clowns.
-And they were never as awkward or brilliant as they were on their 1972 masterstroke, 'Octopus,' which turns 40 this week.
+And they were never as awkward or brilliant as they were on their 1972 masterstroke, Octopus.

-On 'Octopus' (which peaked at an un-stellar but unsurprising 170 on the US Billboard charts), Gentle Giant use their varied instrumentation -- guitars, keyboards, bass, drums, assorted percussion, saxophones, violins, loads of vocal harmonies -- like bold paints on an abstract canvas, using odd juxtapositions to push listeners out of their comfort zones.
-But these songs are also fun: 'The Advent of Panurge' and 'A Cry for Everyone,' for all their shifting structures and busy time changes, are built on Derek Shulman's muscular vocals and Gary Green's tight guitar riffs.
+On Octopus (which peaked at an un-stellar but unsurprising No. 170 on the Billboard chart), Gentle Giant use their varied instrumentation -- guitars, keyboards, bass, drums, assorted percussion, saxophones, violins, loads of vocal harmonies -- like bold paints on an abstract canvas, using odd juxtapositions to push listeners out of their comfort zones.
+But these songs are also fun: "The Advent of Panurge" and "A Cry for Everyone," for all their shifting structures and busy time changes, are built on Derek Shulman's muscular vocals and Gary Green's tight guitar riffs.
 Even at their most complicated, Gentle Giant never skimp on hooks or energy.

-"I remember that we felt pretty confident going in to make this album,' Green states in the reissue liner notes.
+"I remember that we felt pretty confident going in to make this album,' Green wrote in the reissue liner notes.
 'We had a good bunch of tunes and our studio chops (particularly Ray's) were getting better with each record.
 We continued our experimentation with instrument combinations, sounds, and effects, bouncing ideas back and forth with engineer Martin Rushent, who fell right in step with our brand of madness."
 Madness indeed, but a particularly inspired brand.
-Forty years later, 'Octopus' is as off-putting and powerful as it's ever been.
+Octopus is as off-putting and powerful as it's ever been.